English language support

 Whatever your score, you should make every effort to improve your English before coming to London.
 Please do not wait until you arrive.

-During the course, you will be taught by specialist language tutors and you will spend approximately 22 hours per week in classes, lectures, seminars and classroom-based e-learning.
+During the course, you will be taught by specialist language tutors and you will spend approximately 22 hours per week in online classes.
 You will also have some periods of self-directed learning.
 In addition, you will be required to study for several hours each evening and at weekends.
 You will study general English and English for Academic Purposes (EAP).
 You will be regularly assessed, mainly through writing and oral presentations.
 Topics of study will include:

 - Presentation skills: organising and structuring a presentation; using vocabulary